Doane to offer Professional Cannabis Certificate Program

 This past May, Nebraska Governor Pete Ricketts signed the Nebraska Hemp Farming Act (LB657) into law, recognizing hemp as a viable agricultural crop, aligning state law with federal law.

 Dr. Andrea Holmes, professor of chemistry at Doane, spent her sabbatical in the 2018-19 academic year in Colorado, where she worked at AgriScience Labs, a state-certified marijuana testing facility.
-Holmes tested consumer-facing products (marijuana flour, concentrates, edibles, topicals, etc.) for potency, residual solvents, terpenes, microbials (yeast, mold, E. coli, salmonella), pesticides, and heavy metals to ensure the products can be used safely.
+Holmes tested consumer-facing products (marijuana flower, concentrates, edibles, topicals, etc.) for potency, residual solvents, terpenes, microbials (yeast, mold, E. coli, salmonella), pesticides, and heavy metals to ensure the products can be used safely.
 According to Holmes, the marijuana industry is more highly regulated than the food industry.

 Holmes has become very passionate about the cannabis industry and recently co-founded Precision Plant Molecules in Colorado, which focuses on hemp extraction and non-psychotropic cannabinoids.